National Academies of Sciences, Engineering, and Medicine: Reports

+Alcohol and health

+In 2025, the National Academies issued their consensus study report Review of Evidence on Alcohol and Health to inform the 2025–2030 Dietary Guidelines for Americans.
+The committee conducted systematic reviews of scientific literature published to evaluate the relationship between alcohol consumption, including moderate alcohol consumption (defined as one drink per day for women and two for men), and eight specific health outcomes.
+To attempt to ensure the accuracy of these reviews, the report specifically attempted to account for "abstainer" and "sick quitter" biases by excluding studies that grouped former drinkers who may have quit due to health issues with lifelong non-drinkers.

+The committee's findings varied in certainty across different health categories.
+It concluded with moderate certainty that moderate alcohol consumption is associated with lower all-cause mortality and a lower risk of cardiovascular mortality compared to never consuming alcohol.
+Conversely, the report found with moderate certainty that moderate intake is associated with an increased risk of breast cancer in females.
+For other conditions, such as colorectal cancer and nonfatal heart attacks, the evidence reached only a "low" level of certainty.
+In several areas, including neurocognition and weight change, the committee determined that no definitive conclusions could be drawn due to inconsistent data and the lack of standardized reporting in alcohol research.

 Climate change

 In 2001, the NRC published the report Climate Change Science: An Analysis of Some Key Questions, which emphasized that national policy decisions made both in the near term and in the future will influence the extent of any damage suffered by vulnerable human populations and ecosystems later in this century.
 The report endorsed findings of the Intergovernmental Panel on Climate Change (IPCC) as representing the views of the scientific community:

 The changes observed over the last several decades are likely mostly due to human activities, but we cannot rule out that some significant part of these changes is also a reflection of natural variability.
 Human-induced warming and associated sea level rise are expected to continue through the 21st century ...
 The IPCC's conclusion that most of the observed warming of the last 50 years is likely to have been due to the increase in greenhouse gas concentrations accurately reflects the current[2001] thinking of the scientific community on this issue.

 In 2013, the NRC published the report Abrupt Impacts of Climate Change: Anticipating Surprises, which provided an updated look at the issue of abrupt climate change and its potential impacts.
 This study differed from previous treatments of abrupt changes by focusing on abrupt climate changes and also abrupt climate impacts that have the potential to severely affect the physical climate system, natural systems, or human systems, often affecting multiple interconnected areas of concern.